dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-cp.md

 10. The Company Portal confirms your account information, and shows your **Device Enrollment** and **Device Compliance** statuses.
 Yellow triangles highlight the actions you need to take to secure your macOS device for school or work.
 Click **Begin** to start enrollment.

-11. If prompted, type in your computer's logon information.
+11. If prompted, type in your computer's sign-in information.

 It might take a few minutes to enroll your device in management.
 During this time, you can do other things on your device.
 You'll receive a message after you've completed Company Access Setup to let you know you're done.